-Given the current economic climate and higher than expected rates of inflation, the government took the decision to limit the annual rent increase to a maximum of 7% (exclusive of supported housing / independent living) for the rent period 2023-24.
-This required the association to drive efficiency measures and identify areas where we could make savings without adverse impact on customers or services to planned expenditure, until more favourable economic conditions return.
-This includes preparing for the introduction of the new Decent Homes Standard and changes in legislation e.g. Awaabs law which, is likely to place further financial constraints on the association.
-The recently announced rent policy confirmation of CPI plus 1% for 2024/25 and 2025/26, is therefore very much welcomed.
+Given the current economic climate and higher than expected rates of inflation, the government have taken the decision to limit annual rent increases in the social housing sector up to a maximum of 7% (exclusive of supported housing / independent living) for the rent period 2023-24.
+This requires us to drive efficiency measures and identify areas where we can delay or make savings to planned expenditure, until more favourable economic conditions return.
+Decisions and trade-offs will be made over the course of the associations five-year Strategic Plan (2023-28) to drive efficiency measures and identify areas where we can make savings to planned expenditure.
+This will be managed through sound financial practices and comprehensive approach to risk management, to achieve this with little or no disruption to front line services and ensuring we continue to meet customer expectations / priorities.

-Despite the pressures and challenges that we face as a housing provider, there are some areas that we will absolutely refuse to compromise on including our approach to all aspects of buildings safety/compliance, retrofitting our homes to improve energy efficiency/work towards net zero carbon emissions and continuing to provide new housing opportunities through our development programme, all whilst achieving VFM.
-No regulatory issues have been raised or identified throughout 2023/24 or beforehand, the Regulator of Social Housing (RSH) upgraded OVH's viability from V2 to V1 in December 2023.
-The RSH will be rating housing associations under a new "C-rating", depending on how well they comply with the new consumer standard.
-As such, there remains to be significant challenges in the operating environment and we continue to be vigilant.
+Despite the pressures that we are facing there are some areas that we will absolutely refuse to compromise on including our approach to all aspects of buildings safety / compliance, retrofitting our homes to improve energy efficiency / work towards net zero carbon emissions and continuing to provide new housing opportunities through our development programme.